andre-alves/xcode13-indexing-problem/README.md

 ### Sample projects:

 There are 3 sample projects in this repository:
-- One to build the Swift static library (named StaticAnimals);
+- One sample to build the Swift static library (named StaticAnimals);
-- One iOS app integrating the static library as .xcframework;
+- One sample iOS app integrating the static library as .xcframework;
-- One iOS app integrating the static library `.a` directly, without .xcframework.
+- One sample iOS app integrating the static library `.a` directly, without .xcframework.

+#### How to run

 - Run `make setup` to build de Swift static library (StaticAnimals) for iOS Simulator.